What AMH testing for ovarian reserve reveals about a woman’s fertility

 Thanks to leading-edge research and advanced medical diagnostic tools, reproductive endocrinologists have access to sophisticated tests that help them better assess a woman’s fertility.
-The Anti-Müllerian Hormone, AMH, test is conducted as part of a complete fertility evaluation and specifically gives our fertility specialists insight into approximately how many eggs a woman has remaining.
+The Anti-Müllerian Hormone, AMH testing for ovarian reserve is conducted as part of a complete fertility evaluation and specifically gives our fertility specialists insight into approximately how many eggs a woman has remaining.
 This estimate is also referred to as ovarian reserve.

 AMH and the ovarian reserve connection